Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsubsection{Social Robots}

-According to the CDC \cite{CDC2020}, isolation and quarantine patients can potentially cause mental health problems as well.
-To prevent this, Social Robots are designed for communicating with patients during that time.
-The functionality of these robots in this pandemic is to help reduce the mental fatigue and strain during a quarantine time and period of physical distancing \cite{tavakoli2020robotics}.
-One example of these robots is Paro\cite{SocialBot2020}, which can help patients during their isolation as a stress-relief device as it is shown in Fig. \ref{image:socialbot}.
+According to the CDC \cite{CDC2020}, isolating and quarantining patients can potentially cause mental health problems as well.
+To prevent this, social robots are designed to communicate with patients during that time.
+The functionality of these robots in this pandemic is to help reduce mental fatigue and strain during a quarantine and period of physical distancing \cite{tavakoli2020robotics}.
+One example of these robots is Paro\cite{SocialBot2020}, which can help patients during their isolation as a stress-relief device, as is shown in Fig. \ref{image:socialbot}.